LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 1. An `encoding` Prolog flag, allowing applications to query the default encoding for opening streams.
-When the Prolog systems supports multiple encodings, the default encoding can be changed by setting this directive to a supported encoding.
+When the Prolog systems supports multiple encodings, the default encoding can be changed by setting this flag to a supported encoding.

 2. Encodings are represented by atoms after the names specified by the Internet Assigned Numbers Authority (IANA) and marked as the "(preferred